METRO Marketing Automation: 20% of E-commerce Revenue Through Direct Channels, One Customer in Three Roles, Promotion Processing

 Where the platform fell short

 We communicate with online customers through the platform and with offline customers through the internal mail exploder.
-We’ve taken this approach becauseas Mindbox is only capable of storing one phone number, one email address and several loyalty cards, while a METRO customer has several phone numbers, email addresses and cards.
+We’ve taken this approach becauseas Maestra is only capable of storing one phone number, one email address and several loyalty cards, while a METRO customer has several phone numbers, email addresses and cards.
 As a result, our communications work like this:

 Customer Communication Scheme